-2.13 Navigation Accuracy Category for Velocity (NACv) The NACv is an estimate of the accuracy of the horizontal geometric velocity output.
-M M 2.14 Navigation Integrity Category (NIC) The NIC parameter specifies a position integrity containment radius.
+2.13 Navigation Accuracy Category for Velocity (NACv) The NACv is an estimate of the accuracy of the horizontal geometric velocity output. М М 2.14 Navigation Integrity Category (NIC) The NIC parameter specifies a position integrity containment radius.
 NIC is reported so surveillance applications such as ATC or other aircraft may determine whether the reported geometric position has an acceptable level of integrity for the intended use.
 The NIC parameter is closely associated with the SIL.
-NIC values range from 0 to 11: - M 2.15 NIC Baro "Barometric Integrity Code (NICBARO)" NIC Baro indicates if pressure altitude is provided by a single Gilham encoder or another altitude source.
+NIC values range from 0 to 11. М 2.15 NIC Baro "Barometric Integrity Code (NICBARO)" NIC Baro indicates if pressure altitude is provided by a single Gilham encoder or another altitude source.
 Because of the potential for an undetected error in the Gilham encoding, many Gilham installations are cross checked against a second altitude source.
-NIC Baro annotates the status of this cross-check. - M 2.16 Position These parameters are derived from the position source and provide a geometric based position: M M 2.17 Receiving ATC Services This parameter is a bit set in the ADS-B system of an aircraft indicating that the Mode A code is not set to "1200".
-This parameter existed in TSO-C166a compliant equipment but was removed from TSO-C166b equipment: - M 2.18 Single Antenna Bit "Single Antenna" This parameter indicates if the ADS-B equipment is transmitting through a single antenna: M M 2.19 Source Integrity Level (DO-260B) / Surveillance Integrity Level (DO-260A) (SIL) The SIL field defines the probability of the reported horizontal position exceeding the radius of containment defined by the NIC, without alerting. - М 2.20 SIL Supp The SIL Supp defines whether the reported SIL probability is based on a per-hour probability or a per-sample probability: - -
+NIC Baro annotates the status of this cross-check. - Μ

+2.16 Position These parameters are derived from the position source and provide a geometric based position.
+M M 2.17 Receiving ATC Services This parameter is a bit set in the ADS-B system of an aircraft indicating that the Mode A code is not set to "1200".
+This parameter existed in TSO-C166a compliant equipment but was removed from TSO-C166b equipment.
+M 2.18 Single Antenna Bit "Single Antenna" This parameter indicates if the ADS-B equipment is transmitting through a single antenna.
+M M 2.19 Source Integrity Level (DO-260B) / Surveillance Integrity Level (DO-260A) (SIL) The SIL field defines the probability of the reported horizontal position exceeding the radius of containment defined by the NIC, without alerting.
+M